History of Australia (1945–present): Australia in the 21st century

-Following two and half decades of economic reform and amidst booming trade with Asia, Australia—in stark contrast to most other Western nations—avoided recession following the 2008 collapse of financial markets.
-Following the 2010 election, the Gillard Government entered an alliance with the Australian Greens and was destabilized by breaking an election promise not to introduce a carbon tax, by leadership rivalry and by lacking the numbers to push some controversial legislation through the Parliament.
+Following two and half decades of economic reform and amidst booming trade with Asia, Australia—in stark contrast to most other Western nations—avoided recession following the 2008 financial crisis.
+Following the 2010 election, the Gillard government entered an alliance with the Australian Greens and was destabilized by breaking an election promise not to introduce a carbon tax, by leadership rivalry and by lacking the numbers to push some controversial legislation through the Parliament.
 Nevertheless, the cross-bench alliance continued to operate and though facing declining poll support and firm opposition from the Liberal-National Coalition, in October the government successfully passed its Clean Energy Bill 2011 aimed to restructure the Australian economy in order to reduce greenhouse gas emissions associated with global warming by increasing costs to industry for carbon emissions.
 A carbon tax was introduced in Australia on 1 July 2012.
 Kevin Rudd was reinstated as prime minister in a Labor leadership spill on 27 June 2013.
-After the 2013 Australian General Election, Rudd lost the role of Prime Minister to Tony Abbott, the Liberal Leader.
+After the 2013 Australian General Election, Rudd lost the role of prime minister to Tony Abbott, the Liberal Leader.
 On 15 December 2013, 95% of the Australian military had withdrawn from Afghanistan with the remaining 5% presently training locals in Kabul.
-The Clean Energy Bill 2011 was repealed by the Abbott Government on 17 July 2014, backdated to 1 July 2014.
-Malcolm Turnbull of the Liberal Party of Australia was elected as Tony Abbott's successor and served as Prime Minister from 2015 until 2018 where he resigned and was replaced by Scott Morrison.
+The Clean Energy Bill 2011 was repealed by the Abbott government on 17 July 2014, backdated to 1 July 2014.
+Malcolm Turnbull of the Liberal Party of Australia was elected as Tony Abbott's successor and served as prime minister from 2015 until 2018 where he resigned and was replaced by Scott Morrison.

 The last months of 2019 and into early 2020 were marked by intense bushfires on the east coast that became known as the "Black Summer".
 The fires directly killed 34 people.
 Approximately 9,352 buildings were destroyed.
 The fires are very likely Australia's costliest natural disaster at about A$100 billion.
 They were also notable for the smoke that enveloped areas within Australia well away from the fires for months, and even places 12,000 km overseas, reaching as far as South America.
 Air quality dropped to hazardous levels in all southern and eastern states.
 Health researcher's modelling indicated that 80 per cent of Australians were affected by bushfire smoke at some point over the fire season.
 445 people may have died indirectly from smoke inhalation.

 Late January 2020 was also notable for the first local infections of a new virus, severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 This led into the world-wide COVID-19 pandemic, and the COVID-19 pandemic in Australia that by the end of 2020 had killed 909 in Australia, but as of 5 February 2021, coronavirus disease 2019 (COVID-19) had caused more than 2.29 million deaths world-wide.

 In the early morning hours of 9 September 2022 Australia Eastern Standard Time, Queen Elizabeth II died.
 The Queen was succeeded by her eldest son, King Charles III, who now reigns as the King of Australia.